 To put things into perspective, it would take one billion billion years to crack 128-bit key.
 This is already older than the age of the universe (13.82 billion years) and is therefore considered uncrackable.
 256-bit encryption keys, by comparison, require 2128 times the computational power needed to break a 128-bit key.
 This size considerably raises the stakes of cracking a 256-bit encryption key.
 Using a hypothetical scenario provided by Wikipedia, say 50 super computers have the ability to try one billion billion key combinations each second.
 It would still take them 3×1051 years to exhaust the key space under 256-bit encryption.

 Security certificates and 256-bit encryption keys managed by the public key infrastructure all constitute machine identities.
 These capabilities enable authentication and encryption for security protocols like SSL and TLS.
 But if not adequately protected, digital attackers could abuse them to target an organization's IT infrastructure.
 Indeed, attackers could abuse access to machine identities to steal trusted credentials and thereby bypass other security controls.
 Attackers could then steal private (including 256-bit encryption) keys, forge security certificates, compromise Certificate Authorities (CAs), leverage encrypted tunnels, and exploit machine identities to steal data and/or conduct digital espionage.

 Machine identities are high-value targets for digital attackers and malicious insiders.
-Acknowledging this risk, organizations need to strengthen their machine identity protection infrastructure.
+Acknowledging this risk, organizations need to strengthen their machine identity management infrastructure.
 This effort begins with gaining global visibility into all certificates and keys used in internal and external infrastructures, the cloud, and other environments.